AnnaB1993/hello-world/README.md

 # hello-world
 Just trying

 Excited to start!
-I am new to coding and hope it will go well
+I am new to coding and hope it will go well - fingers crossed